KULL-Centre/DEERpredict/README.md

 Example
 -------------

-Example of how to run PREpredict to calculate the intensity ratios and PRE rates for PDB code 1NTI (20 conformations) using the BASL MMMx rotamer library (see [notebook](https://github.com/KULL-Centre/DEERpredict/blob/main/tests/data/ACBP/ACBP.ipynb))
+Example of how to run PREpredict to calculate the intensity ratios and PRE rates for PDB code 1NTI (20 conformations) using the BASL MMMx rotamer library (see [notebook](https://github.com/KULL-Centre/DEERpredict/blob/main/tests/data/ACBP/ACBP.ipynb)).
+Available libraries for MTSSL, BASL, and MA-proxyl probes are listed in `DEERPREdict/lib/libraries.yml`.

 ```python
 PRE = PREpredict(MDAnalysis.Universe('1nti.pdb'), residue=36, libname='BASL MMMx',